 Source: Dee’s Plants via Instagram

-Earned its common name from the fact that the leaves tend to fold together at night, like a pair of praying hands.
+This plant earned its common name from the fact that the leaves tend to fold together at night, like a pair of praying hands.
 You can literally sit and watch them move.
 Direct sunlight will scorch the leaves and can quickly kill the plant.
 The prayer plant prefers bright but indirect sunlight and is generally tolerant of lower light spots.

 The prayer plant prefers well-drained soils and requires high humidity to thrive.
 It is an excellent choice for your bathroom.
 Speaking of bathrooms, you may also want to check out our guide on plants that can remove air toxins and pollutants.